twalidaziz/inventory-and-order-management-system-microservice/README.md

 # inventory-and-order-management-system-microservice
 - A work in progress Spring Boot microservice application with five modules: Client service, Order service, Inventory service, Auth service, and Analytics service.
-- This application is based upon the Inventory and Order Management System: https://github.com/twalidaziz/inventory-order-management-system
+- This application is based on the Inventory and Order Management System: https://github.com/twalidaziz/inventory-order-management-system

 # Auth Service Database Environment Variables
 ```